Down syndrome explained

 - They also have their individual needs for support as they go through life.

-People with Down syndrome may have physical features such as upward slanting eyes, a slightly flattened face, smaller hands, feet and ears, and a degree of intellectual disability.
-However, not everyone with Down syndrome looks ‘the same’, as a matter of fact, those with Down syndrome have more features in common with members of their family, just like anyone else.
+Although people with Down syndrome may have different physical features, not everyone with Down syndrome looks ‘the same’.
+As a matter of fact, individuals with Down syndrome often share more features with their family members than with each other, just like anyone else.

 What causes Down syndrome?

-Although, as explained above, how Down syndrome occurs is known.
-However, it’s not known as to why it occurs.
-It’s caused by a random biological error at the time of conception.
-Usually, a person has two copies of chromosome 21, but in a baby with Down syndrome, there are three copies, as mentioned earlier.
+Although we know how Down syndrome occurs, it’s not known as to why it occurs.
+According to Down Syndrome Australia, it’s caused by a random biological event at conception or shortly after.
+Typically, a person has two copies of each chromosome, including chromosome 21.
+However, in a baby with Down syndrome, there are three copies – a condition known as trisomy 21.

 Support for people with Down syndrome